Rubin-unige/assignment1_rt/README.md

     ROS_WARN("Turtle2 is over the boundary after stopping!"); }
 ```
 - Additionally, the overshoot issue can also arise when the turtles get too close to each other.
-Due to time constraints, I have only implemented a check to alert the user when the turtles are within a below proximity (i.e., below a predefined distance threshold).
-Further action to address this behavior can be programmed at a later stage.
+Similar to overshoot near boundaries, here, I have only implemented a check to alert the user when the turtles are way too close in proximity (i.e., below a predefined distance threshold).
+Further action to address these behaviors can be programmed at a later stage.
 ```cpp
 if (is_too_close)
   {